sigasi/sigasi_insights/content/manual/eclipse/linting.md

 These problems have *markers* annotated with a lightbulb icon (like ![Warning icon with lightbulb](/img/icons/warning\_lightbulb.png)).
 To trigger a Quick Fix, click the problem marker or press **Ctrl+1** and select the Quick Fix.

-# Language specific Linting Rules
+# Language-specific Linting Rules

 The currently available linting rules are described in detail on the following pages.

 * [List of Linting Rules for Verilog and SystemVerilog]({{< ref "linting-verilog" >}})
 * [List of Linting Rules for VHDL]({{< ref "linting-vhdl" >}})

-# Project specific Linting settings
+# Project-specific Linting Settings

-## Severity of Linting checks
+## Severity of Linting Checks

 Sigasi Studio offers 2 ways of configuring the severity of linting checks.